5 AI Tools for Solopreneurs (That Are Actually Useful)

 I also use ChatGPT to help generate a prompt for Midjourney.
 I'm not a creative person (outside of writing!) and sometimes I can't think of anything.
 I have a custom GPT that allows me to drop in a draft with some instructions about crafting the right prompt for Midjourney, based on the content of my blog post.

 Of course, AI image generators have their limitations.
 It's hard to get a completely consistent look (unless you're a Midjourney expert, which I'm not).
 But I feel like they're a good option for people who don't want to use stock photos and can't hire an illustrator.
+You can create visually interesting and more unique social media posts.

 I've also tried out Napkin AI, which is a product that creates a visual based on a text prompt.
 Good for social media or embedding a visual within long-form content.
+This is one I created to represent a bottleneck in the content creation process.

 AI note-takers are a fantastic use of AI.
 At a minimum, a note-taker will join your web calls, record the call, and produce a transcript.
 By itself, this is a huge productivity boost since you won't need to take notes during meetings — you can simply review the transcript after the fact.